 Middle School Counselor

 Morgan grew up in Marblehead, Massachusetts, and earned her undergraduate degree from the University of Vermont in elementary education, human development, and family studies.
-She taught Kindergarten at Shore Country Day School in Beverly, Massachusetts, for three years, then studied at Harvard Graduate School of Education for a masters’ degree with a certificate of graduate study in guidance counseling.
+She taught Kindergarten at Shore Country Day School in Beverly, Massachusetts, for three years, then studied at Harvard Graduate School of Education for a master” degree with a certificate of graduate study in guidance counseling.
 Morgan worked in Boston Public Schools for seven years as Coordinator of School Culture and Climate.
-(Of her title in that job, she adds: “My dad joked that I controlled the thermostat in the buildings.”)
-She bravely moved to the Roaring Fork Valley in the midst of the pandemic in August 2020 to begin her new role at ACDS.
+She bravely moved to the Roaring Fork Valley in the midst of the pandemic in August 2020 to begin her working at ACDS.

 How did you wind up in Colorado?